 Nothing spreads faster on the Internet than negative reviews or contentious comments.
+Whether a former client is bitter about a case result or a rival is trying to drive down your positive reviews, a negative review can seem like a landmine just waiting to go off and ruin your hard work.
 However, there are ways to properly handle such situations and restore your positive online reputation.

 You are allowed to respond to individual reviews and it's critical to be apologetic and not place any blame.
 Don't be defensive or offensive in your response.
 As much as you can, put a positive spin on the situation, be prepared to explain your side of things, and don't assume someone is out to get you.
 The last thing you want is to get into an argument that will leave a footprint in your search engine results.